emagiz/emdocs/mds/microlearning/crashcourse-platform-deploy-actualize-properties.md

 ## 5. Key takeaways

 - Make a good plan before you change the property so that there are no unforeseen side effects
-- In case the value is changed several time, the flow will need 2 minutes breathing time before the updated property value is take into account.
+- In case the value is changed several times, the flow will need 2 minutes of breathing time before the updated property value is taken into account.

 ##### Solution

 ## 6. Suggested Additional Readings

-If you are interested in this topic and want more information on it please read the helptext provided by eMagiz when executing these actions.
+If you are interested in this topic and want more information on it please read the help text provided by eMagiz when executing these actions.

 ## 7. Silent demonstration video